-- Capillary hemangioma: a capillary hemangioma occurs in the outer layers of the skin.
-It is often called a “strawberry birthmark.”
+Capillary hemangiomas are in the outer layers of the skin.
+They are often called “strawberry birthmarks.”

-- Cavernous hemangioma: a cavernous hemangioma occurs in the deeper layers of the skin or around the eye.
+Cavernous hemangiomas are in the deeper layers of the skin or around the eye.

-Capillary hemangiomas can occur on the eyelids, on the surface of the eye (conjunctiva) or in the eye socket (orbit).
-When that happens, the hemangioma may interfere with the normal development of the eye and possibly lead to vision problems, including amblyopia and glaucoma.
+Capillary hemangiomas can be on the eyelids, the surface of the eye, or in the eye socket.
+When that happens, the hemangioma may interfere with the normal development of the eye.
+It can also lead to vision problems, including amblyopia and glaucoma.

 Hemangiomas gradually disappear over time.
-Half of hemangiomas disappear by age five, and 90 percent are gone by age nine.
+Half of hemangiomas disappear by age five, and 90% (9 out of 10) are gone by age nine.